-Jacksonville Visitation Attorney
+Jacksonville Child Visitation Lawyer

 In most situations, it is vital that both parents remain a significant part of their child's life.
 When it comes to child custody, most courts favor the option of joint custody.
 The goal is to have a parenting plan that allows the child to spend ample amounts of quality time with both parents.
 When sole custody is awarded to one party, the other individual will typically receive visitation rights.
 This is an allowance to spend designated time with their children.
 Sole custody is awarded when one member is observed as more suitable to care for the child than the other parent.